bikeshaving/crank/website/documents/guides/05-async-components.md

 title: Async Components
 ---

 So far, every component we’ve seen has been a sync function or sync generator component.
-Crank processes element trees containing synchronous components instantly, ensuring that by the time `renderer.render()` or `this.refresh()` completes execution, rendering will have finished, and the DOM will have been updated.
+Crank processes synchronous components immediately, ensuring that by the time `renderer.render()` or the `refresh()` method completes execution, rendering will have finished.

-Nevertheless, a JavaScript component framework would not be complete without a way to work with promises.
-Luckily, Crank also allows any component to be async the same way you would make any function asynchronous, by adding an `async` before the `function` keyword.
+Nevertheless, a JavaScript framework would not be complete without a way to work with promises.
+To this end, Crank allows any component to be async the same way you would make any function asynchronous, by adding an `async` before the `function` keyword.
 Both *async function* and *async generator components* are supported.
 This feature means you can `await` promises in the process of rendering in virtually any component.

 ```jsx live
 import {renderer} from "@b9g/crank/dom";